johnosmond/book-reviews/README.md

 This is the second time I've taken this tutorial and this project.
 This time I will do two things differently as a challenge.
 First, I am using Laravel 11.
 The tutorial uses Laravel 10 so I will have to figure some differences out on my own.
 Second, Laravel 11 uses SQLite by default now.
 You can force it to use MySQL, but again, as a challenge, I will try to complete the tutorial using SQLite as the database back-end.

+### Updating README

+I'm updating the README file to have something to push in an attempt to clear a pull request hang-up.